ballerina-platform/ballerina-lang/docs/style_guide/operators_keywords_and_boundaries.md

   ```ballerina
   function func1() {}
   ```
+* All statements inside a block should block-indent.
 ### Parentheses
 * No space between opening `(` and closing `)` parentheses if it is empty.
 * No space before closing parentheses `)` and after opening parentheses `(`.